OLOG eNewsletter Term 1 Week 11

 Advance Notice of Absence / absence of more than five (5) days

-For advance notice of your child’s absence, please complete the Application for Exemption from School Enrolment/Attendance Form, which is available from the Front Office.
+Please complete the Application for Exemption from School Enrolment/Attendance Form, which is available from the Front Office.

 If your child is late